 Penske Automotive (PAG) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the auto dealership chain had lost 2.47% in the past month.
-In that same time, the Retail-Wholesale sector lost 6.04%, while the S&P 500 lost 0.91%.
+Prior to today's trading, shares of the auto dealership chain had gained 0.04% over the past month.
+This has outpaced the Retail-Wholesale sector's loss of 4.49% and lagged the S&P 500's gain of 0.87% in that time.

-Penske Automotive will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $3.58, up 43.78% from the prior-year quarter.
+Wall Street will be looking for positivity from Penske Automotive as it approaches its next earnings report date.
+On that day, Penske Automotive is projected to report earnings of $3.58 per share, which would represent year-over-year growth of 43.78%.
 Our most recent consensus estimate is calling for quarterly revenue of $6.28 billion, up 7.98% from the year-ago period.

 PAG's full-year Zacks Consensus Estimates are calling for earnings of $14.75 per share and revenue of $25.68 billion.
 These results would represent year-over-year changes of +122.14% and +25.63%, respectively.

-Investors should also note any recent changes to analyst estimates for Penske Automotive.
+Investors might also notice recent changes to analyst estimates for Penske Automotive.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.08% higher.
-Penske Automotive is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Consensus EPS estimate has moved 0.23% higher within the past month.
+Penske Automotive is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Penske Automotive is holding a Forward P/E ratio of 6.81.
-Its industry sports an average Forward P/E of 6.81, so we one might conclude that Penske Automotive is trading at a no noticeable deviation comparatively.
+Digging into valuation, Penske Automotive currently has a Forward P/E ratio of 6.97.
+Its industry sports an average Forward P/E of 6.97, so we one might conclude that Penske Automotive is trading at a no noticeable deviation comparatively.

-Also, we should mention that PAG has a PEG ratio of 0.34.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Automotive - Retail and Whole Sales industry currently had an average PEG ratio of 0.36 as of yesterday's close.
+Also, we should mention that PAG has a PEG ratio of 0.35.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Automotive - Retail and Whole Sales was holding an average PEG ratio of 0.36 at yesterday's closing price.

 Click to get this free report